 When traveling throughout your novel, a map will eventually be handy so you can get back to places and explore paths that you missed earlier.
-The best way to draw a map is to describe each location in a box on a sheet of paper, then draw lines to other boxes and label the directions taken to get there.
+The best way to draw a map is to 'describe each location in a box on a sheet of paper, then draw lines to other boxes and label the directions taken to get there.
 Be careful.
 Some writers create worlds with twisting paths, so if you go north to get somewhere, south may not necessarily return you to the original place!

-GRAPHICS MODE AND TEXT MODE
+THE ATARI SCREEN GRAPHICS MODE AND TEXT MODE

-When playing through the novel in the graphics mode, there are four scrolling text lines at the bottom of the screen.
+When you start your novel it will be in graphics mode.
+A picture of your current location appears on most of the screen.
+There is a window with a set of special-option buttons on the right edge of the screen and a window for four scrolling text lines at the bottom of the screen.
+This is where you type your commands, and where the results are given.
 If a text passage is too long for those lines, COMPREHEND will pause and wait for a keypress before completing the text.

 You can switch to all-text mode at any time by just pressing RETURN at the input prompt without any command.
 The all-text screen keeps several lines at the top that describe your current location, in case you need to refer back to the description after it has scrolled up.
-Pressing RETURN again from text mode returns you to graphics mode.
+Pressing RETURN again from text mode returns you to the graphics mode.

 Besides being useful for re-reading a long passage, checking previous commands, and checking the location description, text mode can be used to speed travel around areas of the "universe" with which you are already familiar.
-When in text mode, the graphics are not loaded from disk and drawn onto the screen at each location you visit.
+When in text mode, the graphics are not updated as you move from location to location.
 They are only updated when you return to graphics mode.
 Be careful when traveling in new regions with the graphics mode off, however.
 Sometimes a picture is worth a thousand words . . .